|

 The city's main tourist

-office or Oxford Tourist Information Centre, is at
+office (Oxford Visitor Information Centre) is at

-15-16 Broad Street (nearly opposite Balliol College).
+15-16 Broad Street, nearly opposite Balliol College.

 The heart of